EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 Source codes are distributed with **recln0=120**.

 #### Variables
+{::comment}
+/docs/input/preprocessor/#variables
+{:/comment}

-_rdfiln_{: style="color: green"} permits three kinds of variables: floating point scalar, floating-point vector, and strings.
+The preprocessor permits three kinds of variables: floating point scalar, floating-point vector, and strings.
 They can be declared with [preprocessor directives](/docs/input/preprocessor/#variable-declarations-and-assignments).
 Scalar and character variables can also be declared on the command-line using, e.g. `-vsnam=expr` or `-vcnam=string`.